Fujifilm X-T20 vs Nikon D5

-The Fujifilm X-T20 and the Nikon D5 are two digital cameras that were officially introduced, respectively, in January 2017 and January 2016.
+The Fujifilm X-T20 and the Nikon D5 are two digital cameras that were revealed to the public, respectively, in January 2017 and January 2016.
 The X-T20 is a mirrorless interchangeable lens camera, while the D5 is a DSLR.
-The cameras are based on an APS-C (X-T20) and a full frame sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Nikon provides 20.7 MP.
+The cameras are based on an APS-C (X-T20) and a full frame (D5) sensor.
+The Fujifilm has a resolution of 24 megapixels, whereas the Nikon provides 20.7 MP.

-An illustration of the physical size and weight of the Fujifilm X-T20 and the Nikon D5 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X-T20 – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Fujifilm X-T20 and the Nikon D5 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5 is considerably larger (160 percent) than the Fujifilm X-T20.
 Moreover, the D5 is substantially heavier (269 percent) than the X-T20.
 It is noteworthy in this context that the D5 is splash and dust-proof, while the X-T20 does not feature any corresponding weather-sealing.